 For me, the holidays are a time to connect with friends and family and share a lot of love and laughs.
-It’s been such a long and tiring year — let’s talk about things that truly matter and connect as humans vs. giving our food labels and potentially making for awkward and unnecessary conversation.
-I want to know what people are looking forward to in the New Year, or what they’re proud of from 2018 — not whether or not they’ve decided to eat the cake only because it’s paleo-friendly.
+It’s been such a long and tiring year, so let’s talk about things that truly matter and connect as humans vs. giving our food labels and potentially making for awkward and unnecessary conversation.
+I want to know what people are looking forward to in the New Year, or what they’re proud of from 2018, not whether or not they’ve decided to eat the cake only because it’s paleo-friendly.

 photo by hannah haston

 How will this make me feel?

 This is a question I ask myself all the time.
 What I have planned the next day or so dictates what I’ll eat the day prior.
 Whether it’s an early flight the next morning, or a big meeting where I need to be on, I always think about how something I eat or drink will make me feel.
 I know that a heavy meal past 8 pm means I won’t sleep well, and a sugary dessert makes me really hungry the next day.
 Similarly, I know amounts of things I can have and how that affects the hours and days to follow.
 Once you get to know your body and how it performs from certain foods and drinks, you’ll likely make decisions that set you up for success.

 Do I really want it?